My friend is a good man. His wife is crazy. She put a protection order against him, to help manipulate the court proceedings. What should he do?

 - Although you may believe otherwise, you have no idea how the legal system works, and you will almost surely make numerous serious and irreparable mistakes if you try to navigate the system on your own.

-– Lawyer up.
+- Lawyer up.
 Do it as fast as you can.
 The legal system does not work the way you think it does.
-If you believe that all you have to do is go into court and tell your side of the story, and leave it in the hands of the capable, attentive, unbiased hands of the judge, you are a bloody fool.
+If you believe that all you have to do is go into court and tell your side of the story for a fair shake, you’re mistaken.

-– Don’t get me wrong: there are some judges out there who will care, who do understand the law, and you are not afraid of holding protective order applicants to the proper standards of evidence and burdens of proof.
-But odds are that you will not draw such a judge.
-Do not stake your freedom, reputation, and future with your children on misplaced faith in the competence and integrity of our legal system.
+- Don’t get me wrong: there are some judges out there who will care, who do understand the law, and you are not afraid of holding protective order applicants to the proper standards of evidence and burdens of proof.
+But why leave it to chance?

-- When the police want to talk to you, it’s usually because they want to bury you, not vindicate you.
+When the police want to talk to you in this setting, it’s usually because they want to bury you, not vindicate you.
 You can’t afford to take the risk.

 1) the child welfare agency official invokes the right to question you;